The post-5pm (and Junior) code is...

 Due to school commitments that some of our younger entrants will have, it’s only fair that we kick things off for them a little later on the Friday.
 So, even if having travelled and fished with an adult earlier in the day, juniors will be required to check-in online and grab the virtual code which will be published at 5pm across our website and social media pages.
 There is info down below about what to do with this code when you get it.

-Juniors then finish at the same time as everyone else – simply being back at the Royal Cornwall Showground from 12-noon onwards on the Sunday, with photos of catches being digitally sent to us before 1pm.
-We also welcome the idea of sending images as and when you take them.
-This will speed things up later!
+Juniors then finish at the same time as everyone else – being back at the Royal Cornwall Showground from 12-noon onwards on the Sunday.
+Photos of catches can be sent to us at any time over the weekend, but must be with us by 1pm on the Sunday.

 It’s always great having our younger entrants joining us for the weekend and we’ve always prizes to reward them for their efforts!